JoshDreamland/Yamlet/README.md

 a few custom constructors to handle deferred expression evaluation.

 ## Caveats
-### YAML as the carrier
+### Yamlet is an extension of YAML
-Yamlet is build on top of YAML.
+Yamlet is built on top of YAML.
 That means that the first tool to parse your configuration file ***is** a YAML interpreter*, namely Ruamel.
 The facilities offered by this tool will only work for you if you can convey your expression strings through Ruamel.
 As stated above, this tool has a separate tag for `!fmt`